TUdby/RSA-Educational/README.md

-# RSA-Educational
+# RSA Educational
 The readme walks through RSA and the building of the example code provided.
+The code is made using python.

+I'm an undergraduate CS student, so I'm not claiming to be the expert, but I have spent a good amount of time on this and am confident in my work.
+That being said, if anyone more knowledgable finds any mistake do let me know so I can fix it and learn from it.
+Thank you, and I hope this is helpful!

 ## Overview / TOC